ibatulanandjp/thumbnail-api/README.md

 The engineers at Cogent Labs like to create custom emojis for their communication apps, which requires them to create many small thumbnail images.
 "EmojiThumb" is a long-running job API that accepts image files, generates thumbnails, and allows users to fetch the thumbnails once the processing is complete.

 With "EmojiThumb," engineers can easily upload their image files and receive optimized thumbnails tailored for their communication apps.
-The API provides a seamless and efficient way to generate custom emojis, enhancing the communication experience for Cogent Labs' users.
+The API provides a seamless and efficient way to generate custom emojis, enhancing the communication experience of users.

 &nbsp;